This summary of age discrimination law in Finland has been prepared by Dittmar & Indrenius, the Ius Laboris member for Finland: www.dittmar.fi.

 There is a possibility for "positive discrimination" in order to achieve genuine equality.
 These actions must be appropriate to the objectives of such actions and may not be used as means to discriminate against certain employees.

-Unless there is an exception provided by law or the parties of the employment contract agree otherwise, the employment contract expires automatically when the employee reaches the age of 68.
+Unless there is an exception provided by law or the parties of the employment contract agree otherwise, the employment contract expires automatically when the employee reaches their maximum retirement age, which is generally 68-70 years, depending on the age class.
+The employee may continue working after reaching the maximum retirement age without accruing any more pensions.
 The employee is entitled to choose the retirement age but there is the potential for age discrimination claims if the employer requests the employee to inform them when he/she is planning to retire.

 The retirement age can be agreed in the employment contract.
-If the agreed retirement age is below 68 years, the clause may be invalid in certain circumstances.
+If the agreed retirement age is below the applicable maximum retirement age, the clause may be invalid in certain circumstances.
 This applies in situations when the expected pension of the employee would not correspond to the later retirement pension.

-In one case the question was about whether the shifting of a 59-year-old employee to a part-time role and replacing him with a younger colleague was age discrimination.
+In another case, the question was about whether the shifting of a 59-year-old employee to a part-time role and replacing him with a younger colleague was discriminatory on the basis of age.
 In this case, the older employee resigned after shifting to a part-time work and claimed that they had terminated the employment contract due to the discrimination by the employer.
-The employer claimed that both the poor performance of the employee and the age structure of the customers were the grounds for shifting the employee to a part-time work.
+The employer claimed that both the poor performance of the employee and the age structure of the customers were the grounds for shifting the employee to a part-time role.

 The Court of Appeal of Turku ruled that it was not necessary to shift an older employee to a part-time job and thus, the employer was found guilty of age discrimination.
-It was ruled that the termination of the employment contract was employer's fault and the employment contract had been terminated without grounds.
-As a result, the employer had to compensate the employee with 12-months’ salary and 8,000 Euros for the discrimination.
+It was ruled that the employment contract had been terminated without grounds.
+As a result, the employer had to compensate the employee with 12-months’ salary and 8,000 Euros.